-Changes in business and technology are occurring at a rapid pace, while companies simultaneously fight to free themselves from the effects of the pandemic.
+Changes in business and technology are occurring at a rapid pace while companies simultaneously fight to free themselves from the residual effects of the pandemic.
 Companies and teams must invest in innovation not only to stay ahead but to simply survive in today’s extremely fast-paced environment.
 Utilizing innovation exercises and innovation training can help create impactful, powerful results.

-A recent McKinsey study of over 200 organizations across industries found that 90% of surveyed executives said they anticipate the effects of COVID-19 to fundamentally alter how they conduct business in the next five years.
+A McKinsey study of over 200 organizations across industries found that 90% of surveyed executives said they anticipate the effects of COVID-19 to fundamentally alter how they conduct business in the next five years.
 85% of executives said that they expect the pandemic will also impact their customers’ needs indefinitely.
 Innovation is the critical component companies need to heal from the current crisis, transcend its lasting effects, and adequately meet their customers’ needs.

 “The truth is that there is no one ‘true path’ to innovation, no silver bullets and no shortcuts.
 There are, however, effective strategies that managers can pursue to dramatically increase their chances of success.” -Greg Satell, Mapping Innovation

-In this article, we’ll explore 5 innovation exercises that you can incorporate with your team or organization to spur innovation and get creative juices flowing.
+In this article, we’ll explore five innovation exercises that you can incorporate with your team or organization to spur innovation and get creative juices flowing.
 There is no one way to approach innovation.
 Explore what methods work best for your team by applying these innovation exercises and strategies.

 1. Group Brainstorming

-This innovation exercise is great to get the entire team involved, regardless of what project or role each team member has.
+This innovation exercise is great for getting the entire team involved, regardless of what project or role each team member has.
 Group brainstorming can take place in person using sticky notes and a whiteboard or wall or virtually for distributed teams using a virtual whiteboard tool like MURAL (and digital stickies).
 Have everyone write down any challenges they are facing on sticky notes and tape them to a wall or create them in a MURAL template.
 Next, everyone walks around the room and stops at each sticky note to add an idea with their own sticky note that can potentially solve that problem or challenge.
 For best results, have everyone write an idea on every sticky note and build upon what others said.
 This exercise increases productivity and creativity as employees have the chance to interact with individuals from different areas of expertise and perspectives, which helps spark new ideas to solve challenges.
-It also promotes full participation without anyone feeling self-conscious to share their ideas.
+It also promotes full participation without anyone feeling self-conscious about sharing their ideas.

 2. Liberating Structures

 Liberating Structures is a framework for facilitation that consists of 33 microstructures designed to build trust and enhance cooperation and communication between teammates.
 Incorporating Liberating Structures into in-person and remote team collaboration strengthens communication and improves attention management so you can do exceptional work as a team.
-When there is equal participation amongst the group, you get the best performance from everyone, i.e. you are able to create meaningful solutions together.
+When there is equal participation amongst the group, you get the best performance from everyone, i.e., you are able to create meaningful solutions together.
 Check out our library of Liberating Structures templates for MURAL and Miro.